Are you feeling too busy to write? Setting a more reasonable writing goal might be just what you need. Let’s talk about how to do that.

 I didn’t start writing again until I realized that writing for a short amount of time was still something.
 I couldn’t have a whole hour, but I could have 15 minutes.
 Ever since I made this change, my motivation to write has increased and I’ve seen so much more progress with my writing!

 I Don’t Have Time to Write More

 I’m a wife, a mother, and although writing is the hobby I’m most passionate about, it isn’t my only hobby.
 I also like to run, cook, sew, and dabble in photography.
 I like to do puzzles and watch T.V.
-I like taking my little man to the zoo or the park.
+I like taking my kids to the zoo or the park.

 And sometimes other responsibilities trump writing time.
 I won’t die if I don’t write.
 I’ll just be sad.
 I could die if I go long enough without grocery shopping.
 It’s always a priority for me to feed and care for my family.
 I spend a lot of time preparing healthy meals for my toddler and husband.
 I’ve studied a good bit about nutrition in order to feed my family well.
 If my child is awake, I try to be really engaged in teaching him and helping him develop.
 I spend a lot of time giving my child opportunities to develop his gross motor skills, fine motor skills, language, and more.

 For you, it might be a full time job.
 Or you are tending to a sick relative.
 Maybe you are still in school.
 Whatever reason you have for not being able to write as much as you’d like, don’t let it keep you from writing at all.

 With all there is to do in a day, 15 minutes is all I feel that I can realistically spare for my writing.
 What about you?